 When you fill out your Form 185 (Report of Officers) and Form 365 (Service Program Personnel Report) be sure to include the Grand Knight, Program Director, Family Director, and Community Director positions.
-Each position must be filled by a different person and must include a personal email address for each position.
+The Grand Knight may hold one other position, but there must be at least three different members holding the positions listed above, and you must include a personal email address for each position.